About Harper's Chord

 After the first time he played great grandpas fiddle, Evin was hooked in the world of music.
 While growing up in Fergus Falls, MN, Grandma and Grandpa (musicians of a different age) set to work on some inspiration for Evin’s young ears, with an ear full of jazz, blues, and old timey music.
 After moving to the St. Cloud area in Elementary School, Evin began his music studies in violin and piano.
 After a couple years of classical training (and suffering from a bit of boredom) Evin was introduced to Cristina Seaborn’s fiddle orchestra.
 Evin fell in love with Bluegrass music, attending camps, events, festivals, you name it.
 Evin quickly jumped to learning guitar, banjo, and mandolin to add to his repertoire.
 Throughout the years while studying under Christina in high school, Evin had the privilege of being part of numerous bluegrass concerts, the acoustic sessions at Bodiddleys with Mike Thole, St. Cloud all area jazz band, and performed with Collective Unconscious’s Beach Boys Pet Sounds production.
 He even played with his own band “Haukos and the Homeschoolers” winning a few battle of the bands around town.

 While attending college, Evin drifted a bit from music, but had an amazing chance for redemption when he ran into a couple of young hooligans like himself who were trying to change the game for contemporary bluegrass.
 This is where the St. Cloud proud “Zombie Pit Stringband” began, gigging all over the state in a rusty 1972 VW bus with a set of fresh bizarre tunes ranging from outlaws, whiskey, and even a fish (some of the best and strangest days for him).
 After jobs and families caused people to move to other parts of the country, Evin focused on his career in Race Directing.
 While coming home from helping build the Mudman 5k course, he just happened to run into a trio jamming in a driveway.
 After shouting out the window, “Ya’ll need a fiddle player?”
-Evin joined Harpers Chord, and though still new to the band, would consider these guys some of his most trusted friends.
+Evin joined Harpers Chord, and though still new to the band, would consider these guys some of his most trusted friend.